BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/CellContentTransform.md

 ## Overview

-This is an <doc:OffsetTransform> that transforms cell content to an integer.
+This is an <doc:OffsetTransform> that transforms cell content into an integer.

 ## Details